python-trio/trio/docs/source/reference-core.rst

   :mod:`threading`.)
 We like this approach because it allows us to make the blocking version async and the non-blocking version sync.

-* When a non-blocking method cannot succeed (the queue is empty, the lock is already held, etc.), then it raises :exc:`trio.WouldBlock`.
+* When a non-blocking method cannot succeed (the channel is empty, the lock is already held, etc.), then it raises :exc:`trio.WouldBlock`.
   There's no equivalent to the :exc:`queue.Empty` versus :exc:`queue.Full` distinction – we just have the one exception that we use consistently.

 Fairness